equilinquin/Employee-Tracker/README.md

 1. Clone repo onto your computer and open it on VS code.

-2. Run `npm install` to gather all node_modules needed to run code.
+2. Run `npm install` on the VS terminal to gather all node_modules needed to run code.

 3. Run code by typing in `node start.js` or `node start`.